jeog/TOSDataBridge/README_INSTALL.md

 4. Determine if your TOS platform runs under elevated privileges (does it ask for an admin password before starting?)

 5. Determine if you need to run under a custom Session.
-The tos-databridge-engine.exe[] binary needs to run in the same session as the ThinkOrSwim platform. **MOST USERS SHOULDN'T WORRY ABOUT THIS** unless they plan to run in a non-standard environment (e.g an EC2 instance).
+The tos-databridge-engine-[build].exe binary needs to run in the same session as the ThinkOrSwim platform. **MOST USERS SHOULDN'T WORRY ABOUT THIS** unless they plan to run in a non-standard environment (e.g an EC2 instance).

 6. Open a command shell with Admin Privileges (right-click on cmd.exe and click 'run as administrator').
 Navigate to the tos-databridge root directory and run the tosdb-setup.bat setup script with the info from steps #2, #4, and #5: